University of Alberta Library: Weir Law Library

 The Weir Library's research collection includes primary and secondary materials mostly from common law Anglo-American jurisdictions, although it does include some French language material from Quebec.
 The collection primarily contains material focused on common law, but also includes civil law material from Quebec, Scotland, and Louisiana.
 The library's Canadian government documents collection includes parliamentary and legislative materials and administrative decisions from both the federal and provincial level.

 Winspear Business Library (closed)

-The Winspear Business Library is the primary information service library for the Alberta School of Business at the University of Alberta.
+The Winspear Business Library was the primary information service library for the Alberta School of Business at the University of Alberta.
 In April 2020, the Chief Librarian announced the permanent closure of the Winspear Business Library due to budget cuts; Winspear officially closed on May 1, 2020.
-Going forward, students and faculty at the Alberta School of Business will access services and resources through the Library's other locations.

 Other Library Units

 University of Alberta Archives

 Located in the new Research & Collections Resource Facility on South Campus, the Archives holds 9,000 linear metres of permanently valuable records in University of Alberta history, including institutional records and private papers from people in the university community including alumni, employees, and students, as well as other organizations related to the university.
 The Archives are designated a Class A Movable Cultural Property by the Government of Canada.